Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 - Using a developer strength that is too low

 Dye Development Time

-Dye has to develop for an adequate amount of time in order to gain permanency and this directly affects how much fading occurs long after the dye has processed and been washed out.
+Dye has to develop for an adequate amount of time in order to gain permanency, and this directly affects how much fading occurs long after the dye has been processed and washed out.

 Ideally, it is almost always the correct choice to let the dye develop for the maximum amount of time that the particular brand you're using recommends.
 Whilst your hair may appear to take on the correct color a lot earlier than this, washing it out too early leads to color that doesn't last long and this results in greater costs and time wasted further down the track when you're forced to retouch the shade a lot earlier than would otherwise be necessary.

-Developer is hydrogen peroxide and this is responsible for two processes in permanent dye:
+Developer is hydrogen peroxide, and this is responsible for two processes in permanent dye:

 - Color development